KatherineMichel/digital-commonplace/README.md

 https://github.com/microsoft/playwright/releases/tag/v1.0.0 | Release v1.0.0 · microsoft/playwright

+GPT-3
+https://twitter.com/nicklovescode/status/1283157514989625344 | Nick Cammarata on Twitter: "Almost everyone I know who has GPT3 is getting addicted to chatting with it It helped one friend work through an emotional knot they felt sensitive bringing up to others" / Twitter https://twitter.com/sharifshameem/status/1282676454690451457 | Sharif Shameem on Twitter: "This is mind blowing.
+With GPT-3, I built a layout generator where you just describe any layout you want, and it generates the JSX code for you.
+W H A T https://t.co/w8JkrZO4lk" / Twitter

 https://twitter.com/minimaxir/status/1274782293320626176 | Max Woolf on Twitter: "AI generated Python code is awesome! https://t.co/didK2w6n63" / Twitter

 https://realpython.com/documenting-python-code/ | Documenting Python Code: A Complete Guide – Real Python https://realpython.com/python-vs-javascript/ | Python vs JavaScript for Pythonistas – Real Python